OlivierFParis/DRACS/README.md

 Experiments show that:

 * The adaptive model improves steadily after 50–100 rounds.
+* The trained adaptive model is able to adapt to the player's pattern after approximately 1 game.
+* The adaptive model achieves ~63-78% accuracy in test simulations.
 * The gradient boosting model achieves ~77–80% prediction accuracy in test simulations.
+* The adaptive model overwhelmingly wins over the Simple algorithm, and the gradient boosting model, with ~97-99.9% win rate.

 ---